 - Case managers

-- A psychosocial support team made up of social workers, psychologists and child life specialists
+- A psychosocial support team made up of social workers, psychologists, child life specialists and music therapists

-Our program also collaborates with other specialists throughout the Hospital as needed to ensure your child receives the comprehensive care he or she needs.
+Our program also collaborates with other specialists throughout the Hospital as needed to ensure your child receives the comprehensive care they need.
 Your child will benefit from around-the-clock access to every pediatric subspecialty.

 Ongoing CLD research